PhrSite/PsapSimulator/README.md

 2. Provide a way to perform integration testing of the various NG9-1-1 interfaces that have been implemented in the [SipLib](https://github.com/PhrSite/SipLib), [Ng911Lib](https://github.com/PhrSite/Ng911Lib), [EidoLib](https://github.com/PhrSite/EidoLib) and [Ng911CadIfLib](https://github.com/PhrSite/Ng911CadIfLib) open source class libraries.
 3. Provide a proof of concept implementation of the less commonly implemented interfaces specified in the most recent version of the NENA i3 Standard for Next Generation 9-1-1 Standard (NENA-STA-010.3f).

 This application is a simplified PSAP call handling functional element.
 It is a single call taker position application that can handle multiple calls simultaneously, but the call taker can only communicate with a single caller at a time.
-There is no centralized PSAP call controller so functions such as automatic call distribution, call queue pickup, call takeover, barge-in, local transfers (within the same PSAP), local conferences, administrative (non-emergency, i.e. an interface to an agency’s PBX) call handling and other functions that are normally expected in a PSAP application will not be available.
+There is no centralized PSAP call controller so functions such as automatic call distribution, call queue pickup, call takeover, barge-in, local transfers (within the same PSAP), local conferences, administrative (non-emergency, i.e. an interface to an agencyï¿½s PBX) call handling and other functions that are normally expected in a PSAP application will not be available.

 The following block diagram shows the NG9-1-1 functional elements that the PsapSimulator application can interface to.